ryerkerk/aws-batch-python-tutorial/README.md

 1. Log into your root account and navigate to the IAM service.
 2. If desired create a new user.
-3. Navigate to your desired user's permissions, select "Attach existing policies directly", and attach either of the following policies:
+3. Attach either of the following policies:
-  1. Select the "AdministratorAccess" policy.
+   1. Navigate to your desired user's permissions, select "Attach existing policies directly", and select the "AdministratorAccess" policy.
 Click "Review" and then "add Permissions" to complete.
-  4. Select the json tab and paste in the following policy.
+   4. From the user summary page click "add inline policy".
+Select the json tab and paste in the following policy.
+Click "Review", give the policy any name ("aws-batch-policy"), and click "Create".
 This policy is less permissive than administrator access, but still  give this users full access to each of the resources listed below.
 ```json
 {
     "Version": "2012-10-17",